 The story focuses on four main characters – Dina, Ishwar, and Omprakash, who are uncle and nephew, and Maneck.
 The four characters come from different social settings.
-Dina was born in a well-to-do family, but after her father’s death, her older mother took her in because her mother was unable to provide for her.
+Dina was born into a well-to-do family, but after her father’s death, her older mother took her in because her mother was unable to provide for her.
 Dina’s older brother mistreated her regularly treating her like a burden.
 She rebels against him when she marries Rustom Dalal and they are happy together until Rustom dies in a car crash three years later.

 Dina is determined and spirited enough to fight against the odds.
 This time she doesn’t want to be a burden to anyone and make her own way by starting her tailoring business.
 Ishwar and Omprakash are the tailors Dina hires to work for since her eyesight isn’t the best.
 Ishwar and Omprakash have fled their village to escape from caste violence against them.
 They want a fresh start in the city, and they get jobs as tailors for Dina.
 Surprisingly, they meet Maneck, a student from an idyllic hill station who rents a room as a boarder at Dina’s house later on.
 Maneck’s friend disappeared without a trace which still weighs on him and is the reason he moves away from his college campus housing.
 Their lives converge with each other, and in times of unrest, they form a solid understanding among each other.

 A Fine Balance can’t exactly be classified as a political novel, but the Emergency period setting makes in an underlying theme.
-The characters come from different backgrounds so, the experience of each of them during this time differs from one another.
-This gave an insight into a period of unrest and crises from four perspectives which make the story is so realistic.
+The characters come from different backgrounds so, the experience each of them during this time differs from one another.
+This gave an insight into a period of unrest and crises from four perspectives which makes the story so realistic.
 Rohinton Mistry’s writing perfectly captures the essence of Indian culture in terms of his descriptions, and it transports you to those places and times.
-It touches on practices like the sterilizations, mass detentions, caste, and religious discrimination which were carried out during this time regularly.
+It touches on practices like sterilizations, mass detentions, caste, and religious discrimination which were carried out during this time regularly.